rorydriscoll/LuaSublime/README.md

 `Lua.sublime-build`

-This is a build system that runs the current lua file
+This is a simple build system that compiles and runs the current lua file.
+You can jump between errors using F4.

 ### Live Parser

 `ParseLua.py`

-This is a plugin that continually parses the current lua file and highlights any errors by placing a dot in the margin.
+This is a small plugin that continually parses the current lua file and highlights any errors by placing a dot in the margin.

 ![Syntax Error](http://github.com/rorydriscoll/LuaSublime/raw/master/SyntaxError.png)